BlueSpacePotato/hsi-wizard/docs/source/modules/utils/loader.rst

    :platform: Unix
    :synopsis: Provides functions to read image files from a folder.

-This module includes functions for reading images from files and converting them into a `DataCube`.
+This module includes functions for reading images from files and converting them into a :class:`DataCube`.

 Functions
 ~~~~~~~~~